bgotink/kdl/README.md

 If you don't care about formatting or programmatic manipulation, you might want to check out the official parser [`kdljs`][kdljs] instead.

+> [!CAUTION]
+> This package handles KDL 2.0.0-draft.4, a draft of the KDL v2 spec.
+> There might still be breaking changes to that specification before it is finalized.
+>
+> Use version 0.1.6 of this package if you want a stable version that supports KDL v1.

 ## Install

 ```sh